patrickzib/leitmotifs/README.md

 This page was built in support of our paper "Discovering Leitmotifs in Multidimensional Time Series" by Patrick Schäfer and Ulf Leser.

+A leitmotif is a recurring theme in literature, movies or music that carries symbolic significance for the piece it is contained in.
+When this piece can be represented as a multi-dimensional time series (MDTS), such as acoustic or visual observations, finding a leitmotif is equivalent to the pattern discovery problem, which is an unsupervised and complex problem in time series analytics.
+Compared to the univariate case, it carries additional complexity because patterns typically do not occur in all dimensions but only in a few - which are, however, unknown and must be detected by the method itself.
+In this paper, we present the novel, efficient and highly effective leitmotif discovery algorithm LAMA for MDTS.
+LAMA rests on two core principals: (a) a leitmotif manifests solely given a yet unknown number of sub-dimensions - neither too few, nor too many, and (b) the set of sub-dimensions are not independent form the best pattern found therein, necessitating both problems to be approached in a joint manner.
+In contrast to all previous methods, LAMA is the first to tackle both problems jointly - instead of first selecting dimensions (or leitmotifs) and then finding the best leitmotifs (or dimensions).

 Supporting Material
 - `tests`: Please see the python tests for use cases
 - `notebooks`: Please see the Jupyter Notebooks for use cases